 An ‘SUA operator’, in relation to a small unmanned aircraft, is the person who has the management of the small unmanned aircraft.

 A congested area means, ‘in relation to a city, town or settlement, any area which is substantially used for residential, commercial, industrial or recreational purposes’.

-You must have a Permission issued by the CAA before you conduct any commercial operations with your drone.
+must have a Permission issued by the CAA before you conduct any commercial

-form SRG 1320 and information should also be supplied about the scope of the operation and where and when it will take place.
-In the majority of cases, only the ‘standard’ CAA permission is granted and this favours aircraft weighing no more than 7kg (15 lbs).
-Any aircraft weighing more than 20kg (44 lbs) are subject to a more involved process and are more difficult to approve.
+Information should also be supplied about the scope of the operation and where and when it will take place.
+In the majority of cases, only the ‘standard’ CAA permission is granted.
+Any aircraft weighing more than 20kg (44 lbs) is subject to a more involved process and are more difficult to approve.

 All applications should be made as far in advance as possible.

 CAA regularly receives queries regarding who may impose restrictions on unmanned

 aircraft use and the land from which they are piloted.
 The CAA can only provide information on its